awgrover/every-py/README.md

 * Then it will be True again, and so on through the pattern
 * After the last duration in the pattern, `yourobject()` will be False until you restart the whole sequence with `.start()`

-Note that this will return True if the interval has been passed: so you are not gauranteed to get exact timing.
+Note that this will return True if the interval has been passed and you missed : so you are not guaranteed to get exact timing.
 Consider the case where you have an `Every(0.1)`: if some code took 0.2 seconds, then you would get true at 0.2.

 This will return true only once for each interval, so an `if...` will fire _at_ each interval, which is the point.